Activate Us

 Daniel Lambley

-Dan se graduó de la Universidad de Bangor el año pasado, donde estudió Biología Marina y Oceanografía.
-Jugó fútbol americano en la universidad, caminó en el Parque Nacional de Snowdonia y se entrenó para ser un médico de mamíferos marinos.
-Después de terminar la Universidad, Dan trabajó para Thames Water como asesor de Biodiversidad y Patrimonio antes de unirse a la OSRL en marzo.
+Dan se graduó de la Universidad de Bangor, estudió Biología Marina y Oceanografía.
+Jugó al fútbol americano en la universidad, hizo senderismo en el Parque Nacional de Snowdonia y se entrenó para ser médico de mamíferos marinos.
+Después de terminar la universidad, Dan trabajó para Thames Water como asesor de biodiversidad y patrimonio antes de unirse a la OSRL.

 Sayed Alalawi